 - Well-rounded sound

 These AmazonBasics USB-powered computer speakers get you well-rounded audio for a rock-bottom price.
 If your budget is tight, you can’t go wrong with this option.

 How to shop for PC speakers

 2.0 speakers vs. 2.1 speakers

 Sure, a 5.1 (five speakers, one subwoofer) multi-channel speaker system sounds pretty sexy.
 But even if you were to unearth one for $50 or $60, the quality would almost certainly be just as cheap.
 That money can buy a much better quality two-speaker system.
 These basic 2.0 stereo setups, which are comprised of just a left and right speaker with a single driver (the actual loudspeaker) in each, abound in this price range.
 Occasionally you can also find a decent 2.1 system—a pair of speakers to handle the higher frequencies and separate subwoofer for the bass—for not much more.
-These take up more space but often produce more balanced sound.
-More on that next.
+These take up extra space but often produce more balanced sound.
+More on that below.

 Sound quality: Ask your ears, not the spec sheet

 Try not to be seduced by manufacturers’ specs on sound quality.
-Even if you can parse frequency response numbers, they are frequently exaggerated.
+Even if you can parse frequency response numbers, they are often exaggerated.
 Let your ears be your guide instead.
 Listen for a good balance between the high (treble), mid, and low (bass) frequencies.
 Often, speakers will exaggerate one—usually the treble or the bass—at the expense of the others.
 Good speakers will produce full, detailed audio that sounds as the creator intended it.

 AC power vs. USB: The tradeoffs

 Both these options are prevalent in the sub-$100 price range.
 USB-powered speakers reduce cord clutter, as they don’t need a separate power cable.
 However, they can’t supply as much juice as the AC variety, so they tend to produce lower volume and less bass.